 Reinvestment of distributions.
 Distributions to be reinvested are reinvested without a sales charge in shares of any Putnam Fund the shareholder is eligible to invest in under the shareholder's account as of the exdividend date using the net asset value determined on that date, and are credited to a shareholder's account on the payment date.
 Dividends for Putnam money market funds are credited to a shareholder's account on the payment date.
-Distributions for all other funds that declare a distribution daily are reinvested without a sales charge as of the last day of the period for which distributions are paid using the net asset value determined on that date, and are credited to a shareholder's account on the payment date.
+Distributions for all other funds that declare a distribution daily are reinvested without a sales charge as of the last day of the period for which distributions are paid using the net asset value determined on that date, and are credited to a shareholder's account on the that date, and are credited to a shareholder's account on the payment date.